medizininformatik-initiative/fts-next/docs/configuration/de-identification.md

 * **Default Value**: `PT10M` (10 minutes in ISO-8601 duration format)
 * **Notes**:
   * This value determines how long transport pseudonyms remain valid.
-  * Adjust this based on the system's security and operational requirements.
+  * Adjust this based on your security and operational requirements.

 ## Notes

+* **Domain Prerequisites**:
+  * All domains specified in the CDA's project configuration (`pseudonym`, `salt`, and `dateShift`) **must be created in gPAS before FTSnext can use them**.
+  * FTSnext does not create domains, so this setup must be done manually or through other administrative interfaces.

 * **Customization**:
-  *Each field can be customized based on deployment-specific requirements.
+  * Each field can be customized based on deployment-specific requirements.
-  *Ensure changes to the configuration are consistent with service dependencies.
+  * Ensure changes to the configuration are consistent with service dependencies.

 * **Validation**:
-  *Use YAML validation tools to verify the integrity of the configuration file.
+  * Use YAML validation tools to verify the integrity of the configuration file.
-  *Confirm that all referenced services (e.g., Redis, gPAS FHIR gateway) are available and properly authenticated.
+  * Confirm that all referenced services (e.g., Redis, gPAS FHIR gateway) are available and properly authenticated.

 * **Security Considerations**:
   * Secure access to the keystore and FHIR gateway endpoints to prevent unauthorized access.